Date of Graduation

 A 175-bed general medical-surgical hospital in Southern California was challenged with an increasing HAPU incidence in 2014-2015.
 With a higher older adult population, the hospital sought to reduce HAPU prevalence by reviving the Skin Task Force and enhancing the role of Unit-Based Skin Champions.
 Focused on raising awareness, increasing education, improving documentation and communication, and implementing various preventive practices, sixty-two (62) skin champions underwent training and education.
 Their presence empowered staff to utilize and implement evidence-based preventive skin care protocols, optimized consistency of practice, performed root cause analysis, conducted prevalence studies, identified barriers in care delivery, and provided expert advice to peers (Bergquist-Beringer, S., et al., 2009).
 While a review of literature strongly suggest a multifaceted program, the Skin Champions drove practice changes at the bedside and contributed to positive outcomes.
 By April 28, 2016, HAPU incidence was reduced to one.
 Although at its early stages, elements that significantly contributed to the program’s success include strong leadership, peer to peer involvement, communication, and an emphasis on personal responsibility.
 With ongoing training and support, the Skin Champions will continue to drive pressure ulcer prevention best practices at the point of care until goal of zero HAPU is reached.

 Loewenthal, Anne V., "Reducing the Incidence of Hospital-Acquired Pressure Ulcers by Enhancing the Role of Unit-Based Skin Champions" (2016).
-Master's Projects.
+Master's Projects and Capstones.
 286.